zac-heisey/murray-lampert/room-additions-santee.md

 Santee is a community that embraces growth.
 As a result, there has been a significant increase in home addition projects in Santee.
 [Adding a second story](/san-diego-second-story-addition) or an extra room is no small task, and the contractor you choose will have a huge influence on your overall experience and project outcome.
 [Murray Lampert Design, Build, Remodel](/) has specialized in Santee home additions [since 1975](/about-murray-lampert-design-build-remodel).

-From family room additions to a new bathroom or home office, Murray Lampert has the expertise to deliver your home addition project on time and on budget.
+From family room additions to a new bathroom or [kitchen remodel in Santee](/kitchen-remodeling-santee), Murray Lampert has the expertise to deliver your home addition project on time and on budget.

 ## Your Santee Home Addition Experts